AmineGoumhand1/MyBlogs/src/content/posts/TLS-Injection.md

 ```
 So as you see it's a simple caller to the function injection that will serve the DLL Injection, BUUUT Note the ```ExitProcess``` at the end, so from here we can conclude that the main function will never be executed.
 This is good for avoiding detection huh? while  a malware analyst is always start debugging from the entry point HAHA, Just kidding.

-Passing now to the Injection function which we cover it in the first blog of these series.
+Passing now to the Injection function which we did cover it in the first blog of these series.
+So we will inject our malicious DLL in notepad ( legitimate process ).
 ```cpp
 int injection(HANDLE hProcess) {
     const char* dllPath="C:\\Users\\agoum\\Downloads\\TLSInjection\\InjectedDLL.dll";